Skip to main content

 Ethan’s Pros & Cons

-• Camera system feels underdeveloped for the price
+• Camera system is uninspired for premium tier

 Score Breakdown